Educate Yourself During Breast Cancer Awareness Month

 With these risks and facts about breast cancer in mind, we urge all women to take a proactive approach to their continued good health!
 Tell your doctor about any genetic risk factors you may be aware of, and consider whether you can mitigate possible environmental impacts.
 Also, be aware of the normal look, shape and feel of your breasts, and vigilant about seeing a doctor if you notice any changes.
 And, last, but not least, make sure you’re always scheduled for regularly scheduled screenings, such as physical exams and mammograms, appropriate for your age and risk profile.

-Gardner Plastic Surgery in Naples, Florida, hopes that you will not have to undergo the trial of breast cancer treatment.
+Naples Plastic Surgery hopes that you will not have to undergo the trial of breast cancer treatment.
 However our surgical practice has extensive experience and has long offered breast reconstruction as part of its reconstructive surgery options.
-If you are facing a mastectomy or lumpectomy, learn how Gardner Plastic Surgery can help you retain a positive body image with breast reconstruction surgery, by contacting our office today at 239.566.2611 to schedule your initial consultation.
+If you are facing a mastectomy or lumpectomy, learn how Naples Plastic Surgery can help you retain a positive body image with breast reconstruction surgery, by contacting our office today at 239.566.2611 to schedule your initial consultation.